revault/research/watchtower.md

 The rationale for maintaining a fee-reserve _PER VAULT_ is that otherwise, WTs could be abused by rogue managers triggering invalid spend attempts until the fee-reserves are drained, and then bypass the spend policy enforcement with a fraudulent Spend Tx.
 WTs must be able to respond to a mass broadcast of invalid spend attempts for each vault.

-Note that r(v_i, t) is a function of the max weight of the Cancel Tx, w_C. w_C is fixed per deployment, based on the participant set, and it refers to the largest possible Cancel Tx weight that can be relayed, e.g. with the max number of feebump inputs, which is about 100kb [find better source].
+Note that r(v_i, t) is a function of the max weight of the Cancel Tx, w_C. w_C is fixed per deployment, based on the participant set, and it refers to the largest possible Cancel Tx weight that can be relayed, e.g. with the max number of feebump inputs, which is about 100k WU.
 It is also a function of the _feerate-reserve estimate_, f_C(t), which is determined from analysing the fee market with a given strategy. f_C(t) is frequently recomputed.
 For example, if we decide on a strategy that uses a 30 day moving average fee-rate (sats/WU), the fee-reserve per vault UTxO is given by
 ```
     r(v_i, t) = f_C(t)*w_C = 30 moving average * w_C
 ```